deekshakashyap16/KNNClassification-IrisDataset-Task6/README.md

 #### Training the KNN Model

 Trained a KNeighborsClassifier with k = 5.
-Achieved 100% accuracy on the test set — not surprising, since the Iris dataset is simple and perfectly separable.
+Achieved 100% accuracy on the test set, not surprising, since the Iris dataset is simple and perfectly separable.
 The confusion matrix and classification report showed no misclassifications.

 #### Experimenting with Different K Values